kashishahuja2002/Online-Assessment-Platform/README.md

 ## CI/CD setup
 1. Create a GitHub repository.
-You may initialize it with a readme, license, .gitignore
+You may initialize it with a README, license, .gitignore
-2. Install git via terminal (On Ubuntu you can do sudo apt-get install git)
+2. Install git via terminal

+   (On Ubuntu you can do sudo apt-get install git)
-3. Then do a git clone of your repository.
-Or simply download the zip file of your repository from GitHub and extract it.
+3. Then do a git clone of your repository, or simply download the zip file of your repository from GitHub and extract it.
-5. Copy your java project in the new folder created after cloning(its name will be same to that of the repository you cloned)
+4. Copy your java project in the new folder created after cloning (its name will be same to that of the repository you cloned).
 6. Then execute these commands:

    git add -A